STUDYING AT APU

 - As part of the COE application, I must send documents such as bank statements.
 Can I send a photocopy?

-- When submitting official documents such as bank statements etc., APU cannot accept photocopies.
-APU must receive the original document.
-If you submit photocopies, we will not be able to process your COE application until the original document or certified copy is received.
+Incoming students must enter required information for their COE into APU’s Online Enrollment Procedures System.
+Within this system you will need to upload PDF versions of required documents.
+However, in addition to these uploaded PDF copies, you will also need to send some of the official documents such as bank statements etc. by post as well, as APU cannot use photocopies when applying for COEs.
+If you submit photocopies, we will not be able to process your COE application until the original document or certified document* is received.
 APU will not return any of the submitted certificates regardless of the certificate type.
 Therefore, please submit certified documents* for original certificates that cannot be reissued.

 *A certified document is one that had been marked as being equivalent to the original with a stamp or seal by the issuing institution (preferred) or a notary public.

 - I have submitted all documents and paid all enrollment fees.
 When will I receive my COE?

 Once APU has received all your documents and enrollment fee payments, your COE application will be processed and submitted to the Immigration Bureau.
 Once APU receives the COE, we will send it by post.
 Most incoming students may expect to receive their COE during the following months: late February – mid March (April Enrollment), late July – early September (September Enrollment).
 Your COE application status can be viewed in the Online Enrollment Procedures System.
 As the COE issue date varies among the students and each year, we cannot guarantee that each student will receive their COE during the abovementioned months.